-Net cash used in operating activities for the year ended December 31, 2021 was \$8.6 million, an increase of \$0.7 million or 9.1% compared to \$7.9 million for the year ended December 31, 2020.
-The increase is primarily attributed to the level of increases in administrative personnel-related costs and professional services as the Company increased staff to support being a public company.
+Net cash used in operating activities for the three months ended March 31, 2022 was \$3.4 million, an increase of \$1.7 million or 98.7% compared to \$1.7 million for the three months ended March 31, 2021.
+The increase is primarily attributed to the level of increases in personnel costs and professional services related to the Company's research and development activities, as well as increases in general and administrative personnel-related costs and professional services as the Company increased staff to support being a public company, both of which led to the increase in the Company's net loss for the period.